Almost Sure Scattering of the Energy Critical NLS in $d>6$: Energy bound

 and so for each $t\in I$ there exists a subsequence $(v_{n_j,n_j})_j$ weakly converging to $v$ in $L^{p+1}(\R^d)$, from which we deduce

 for every $t\in I$.
 Similarly, we have $\|v(t)\|_{\dot{H}^1(\R^d)}^2\leq\liminf_j \|v_{n_j}\|_{\dot{H}^1}^2$, so

 \end{proof}

 We now prove Theorem \ref{energyboundthm}.
-The idea of the proof is to work on small intervals on which $F$ is small and use a bootstrap argument to control the energy increment on this interval.
+The idea of the proof is to work on small intervals on which $F$ is small and use a bootstrap argument to control the energy increment there.
+By only placing $F$ into spaces with finite time exponents we are able to iterate this finitely many times to obtain a bound over the whole interval.
 In early papers on this topic \cite{killip2019almost,dodson2019almost,dodson2020almost}, a double bootstrap method was used, simultaneously controlling the solution in weighted $L^p$ spaces via Morawetz inequalities.
-Thanks to a randomised $L^1_t$-estimate introducd by Spitz in \cite{spitz2021almost} (see Section \ref{l1t}), this is not necessary here and we can bound the energy increment in terms only of the energy on that interval by placing $F$ into spaces of low time-integrability.
+Thanks to a randomised $L^1_t$-estimate introduced by Spitz in \cite{spitz2021almost} (see Section \ref{l1t}), this is not necessary here and we can directly bound the energy increment by placing $F$ into spaces of low time-integrability.

-The proof is somewhat longer than in previous works on the topic since in order to perform rigorous calculations involving differentiation of the energy we study the higher-regularity regularised solutions.
-This introduces error terms which vanish as $n\to\infty$.

 \begin{proof}[Proof of Theorem \ref{energyboundthm}.]
-In this proof we will often use the notation $p$ instead of $\f{d+2}{d-2}$, so any implicit constants depending on $p$ may be taken to depend only on $d$.
-We argue forwards in time, the argument for $t<0$ being similar.
+In this proof we will often use the notation $p$ instead of $\f{d+2}{d-2}$, so any implicit constants depending on $p$ in fact depend only on $d$.
+We will show the bound holds on the compact interval $[0,T]$ for any $T>0$.
+Since the bound does not depend on $T$, this clearly extends to $[0,\infty)$, and the argument in the reverse time direction is analogous.